Skip to content

 The aquaculture-vs-wild differential is metal-specific.
 Pb, Cd, and tAs uptake routes do not depend as heavily on lifetime food-web exposure, so the farmed-wild gap is smaller:

-- Aquaculture certification source documentation: farm location, species, feed-regime documentation (ideally feed-MeHg input testing), production year and harvest date.
+• Aquaculture source documentation: farm location, species, feed-regime documentation (ideally feed-MeHg input testing), production year and harvest date.

-- Chain-of-custody from harvest to processing: standard aquaculture certification frameworks (ASC, BAP, GlobalG.A.P.
-Aquaculture) provide infrastructure that HMTc certification can layer onto without duplicating.
+• Chain-of-custody from harvest to processing: standard aquaculture traceability frameworks (ASC, BAP, GlobalG.A.P.
+Aquaculture) already provide this infrastructure.

-- Lot-level confirmatory MeHg testing: even with feed-regime documentation, lot-level MeHg testing remains the most defensible certification basis.
-The aquaculture-vs-wild differential reduces the probability of certification-breaching lots, not their possibility.
+• Lot-level confirmatory MeHg testing: even with feed-regime documentation, lot-level MeHg measurement remains the most direct evidence of a sample’s MeHg burden.
+The aquaculture-vs-wild differential reduces the probability of high-MeHg lots, not their possibility.

-Wild-caught seafood is harder to certify under tighter MeHg thresholds for the obvious reason that the fish ate whatever was in the water.
-Wild-caught certification standards effectively become origin-specification standards (catch region, season, species body-size limits to bound the trophic-and-age accumulation window).
+Wild-caught seafood is harder to bound under tighter MeHg expectations for the obvious reason that the fish ate whatever was in the water.
+For wild-caught fish, the available levers are origin specifications: catch region, season, and species body-size limits to bound the trophic-and-age accumulation window.

 What this synthesis does not yet rest on

-- PCB, dioxin, pesticide differentials.
+• PCB, dioxin, pesticide differentials.
 Aquaculture vs wild differentials exist for other contaminants (PCBs and dioxins are sometimes HIGHER in farmed salmon than wild because they accumulate in fish-meal lipid; pesticides can show either direction).
-HMTc certification scope is heavy metals; this synthesis does not address those other-contaminant differentials, but a certified-low-MeHg farmed-salmon product is not automatically lower-contaminant overall.
+This synthesis is scoped to heavy metals and does not address those other-contaminant differentials, but the corollary matters: a low-MeHg farmed salmon is not automatically lower-contaminant overall.

 Downstream pages updated